 (f) it is damaged or defective to the extent that it is not safe to use to transport the goods.

+(2) A freight container is also unsuitable for use as a bulk container for the transport of dangerous goods if it does not have affixed to it a Safety Approval Plate as required under the International Convention for Safe Containers 1972.

+[Regulation 53 amended in Gazette 22 Jun 2010 p.
+2722-3.]

 54. Marking packaging

 (1) A person must not apply any marking required by the ADG Code Part 6 on packaging if the packaging is not of a design that is approved under regulation 56.